 Introduction to Judaism is an engaging course for adults interested in exploring a modern take on Jewish life.
 In our 20 weekly classes, you will explore a wide range of topics covering many aspects of Jewish life including holidays, life cycle, core beliefs, prayer, the Bible and other sacred texts, history, antisemitism and the Holocaust, Israel, the North American Jewish experience, and the diversity of the Jewish people today.
 Read our detailed course overview.

-Classes meet on Zoom and live closed captioning is available by request.
+Classes meet on Zoom and are captioned.

 Introduction to Judaism online is designed for you, whether you are in an interfaith relationship, an adult raising Jewish children, a spiritual seeker, considering conversion, or a Jew who wants a meaningful adult learning experience.